-A class action is a legal device used to efficiently litigate a lawsuit in which a large number of people have incurred damages by a another person or business’s wrongful or fraudulent actions.
-In a class action, one or several named plaintiffs stand in for the entire class of of people who suffered a similar harm.
+A class action is a legal device used to efficiently litigate a lawsuit in which a large number of people have incurred damages by another person or business’s wrongful or fraudulent actions.
+In a class action, one or several named plaintiffs stand in for the entire class of people who suffered a similar harm.

 Class actions are often used to get justice for people who were harmed by torts committed by large corporations.
-In many cases, the damages to each aggrieved individual is too small to warrant the significant time and expense associated with filing a lawsuit.
+In many cases, the damages to each aggrieved individual are too small to warrant the significant time and expense associated with filing a lawsuit.
 Therefore, without the class action tool, a single individual’s claim would be stymied by expensive court costs and an aggressive defense mounted by the corporation’s defense lawyers.

 Class action lawsuits often involve defective products, consumer fraud, financial securities and environmental catastrophes.
-For example, some common class action lawsuits include matters involving
+For example, some common class action lawsuits include matters involving the following:

-As a class member, upon successful resolution of the claim you may recover compensation for damages or losses you have incurred as the result of a corporations wrongful conduct.
+As a class member, upon successful resolution of the claim, you may recover compensation for damages or losses you have incurred as the result of a corporations wrongful conduct.

 Rule 23 of the Federal Rules of Civil Procedure sets forth the prerequisites to filing a class action lawsuit.
 Four elements that must be met include:

 Usually, members of a class action will be joined automatically and action is only required if you want to opt out from the class.
-However, in some instances class actions can be filed as “opt-in” and you may need to submit a request to join.
+However, in some instances, class actions can be filed as “opt-in” and you may need to submit a request to join.
 If you have questions about how to join a specific class action you can contact counsel representing the named plaintiffs to discuss your rights.

 Mega-corporations and lobbying groups have tried to undermine class actions by setting forth the image that the lawyers are the only “real winners” in a class action suit.
 This is part of a long effort by big business and the insurance industry to dismantle a person’s right to a civil jury trial which is guaranteed under the 7th Amendment to the Bill of Rights.